As Above, So Below (film): Plot

-Scarlett Marlowe is a young scholar, continuing her dead father's search for the philosopher's stone, a legendary alchemical substance discovered by Nicolas Flamel.
-The stone is capable of turning base metals into gold or silver and granting eternal life.
-Scarlett finds the "Rose Key" artifact in a cave slated for demolition, but after she sees a vision of a hanged man, the demolition begins and she narrowly escapes.
+Polymath and archaeologist Scarlett Marlowe continues her dead father's search for the philosopher's stone, a legendary alchemical substance discovered by alchemist Nicolas Flamel.
+The reputed stone can allegedly turn base metals into gold or silver and grant eternal life.
+Scarlett discovers the "Rose Key" artifact in an Iranian cave slated for demolition, but after she sees a vision of a hanged man, the demolition begins, and she narrowly escapes.

-Scarlett travels to Paris.
-She enlists her former lover George and her cameraman Benji.
-Using codes from the key, they solve a riddle on Flamel's headstone and get coordinates pointing to the Catacombs of Paris.
-Scarlett tries to reach the location on an official tour, but it is off-limits.
-A stranger tells them a guide called Papillon will help them if they find him at a nearby party.
-Scarlett enlists Papillon, his girlfriend Souxie and his friend Zed.
+Scarlett travels to Paris, and her search becomes the subject of a documentary filmed by Benji.
+She enlists her former boyfriend George as an Aramaic translator.
+Using the key to solve a riddle on Flamel's headstone, they are pointed toward the Catacombs of Paris.
+Unable to legally access a specific tunnel, a stranger points them toward a nearby club to find a cataphile named Papillon who will help them.
+The three visit the club and recruit Papillon, his girlfriend Souxie, and their friend Zed.

 Papillon takes the group to an off-limits entrance.
-George initially refuses to enter, but when a policeman confronts them, the group escapes into the caves.
-They encounter singing female cultists, including a woman they saw at the party.
-As the group crawls through a narrow tunnel, it collapses, trapping them and forcing them onward.
-The group finds a blocked tunnel, but Papillion explains people who go through that tunnel disappear.
-His friend La Taupe (i.e. "The Mole") is among the missing.
-He tries to take a different path, but the group somehow loops back to the blocked tunnel, and they decide to break through.

-Inside, the group encounters La Taupe.
-He tells them going further down is the only way out.
-They eventually find a tomb with a preserved Templar Knight, a mound of treasure, and the Flamel Stone.
-After they take the stone, attempting to take the treasure triggers a trap and collapses the room.
-La Taupe seems lost under the rubble.
+George initially refuses to enter but is forced to join them to escape a policeman.
+They encounter singing female cultists, including a woman they saw at the club.
+The group finds a blocked tunnel, which Scarlett insists on taking, but Papillon explains that people go missing after entering, including his friend and fellow cataphile La Taupe.
+The group takes an alternate route through a narrow tunnel, which collapses behind them.
+Inexplicably, they find themselves facing the same blocked tunnel and are forced to go through.
+Inside, they find a bizarrely acting La Taupe who tells them that going further down is the only way out.
+They eventually find a tomb with a preserved Templar Knight, a mound of treasure, and the philosopher's stone.
+Scarlett takes the stone, but when Papillon's group tries to take the treasure, they trigger a trap that causes the ceiling to collapse and seemingly crush La Taupe.

-Using the Flamel Stone, Scarlett magically heals a wound on Souxie's arm.
+Scarlett uses the stone to heal Souxie's wound.
 They find a drawing of a door on the ceiling along with a Gnostic Star of David, symbolizing "As above, so below", which reveals a hidden opening in the floor.
-Going through, they find a tunnel marked with the phrase "Abandon all hope, ye who enter here" in Greek, identical to the script on the entrance to Hell in Dante's Inferno.
+Going through, they find a tunnel marked with the phrase "Abandon all hope, ye who enter here", the script on the entrance to Hell in Dante's Inferno.